 After breaking camp, we drove a couple of hours through the Ozarks of northern Arkansas to Pea Ridge NMP.

 One odd tidbit about Arkansas: they describe the mountain roads as “crooked and steep.”
-Pretty sure that neither of us has never seen that on a road sign before!
+Pretty sure that neither of us has seen that on a road sign before!

 The Battle of Pea Ridge was fought around the Elkhorn Tavern.
 The tavern was located on the Telegraph Road and served as an important trading post and inn in the area.